 - Your report and accounts may have been chosen at random

 Can I find out which prompt applied in my case?

 There are a number of reasons why a company’s report and accounts may be chosen for review.
 We will not generally disclose the specific reason for selection.
 In particular, we will not disclose whether the review was prompted by a complaint unless the complainant has given us permission to do so or has otherwise made the complaint public.

-I believe that the Conduct Committee letter is the result of a malicious complaint.
+I believe that the Supervision Committee letter is the result of a malicious complaint.
 Can I find out whether this is the case?